AUSTRALIAN REPTILE PHOTOS AND INFORMATION

 Ctenotus brooksi aranda which was the subspecies from the Simpson desert, south to Lake Eyre basin

-Ctenotus brooksi iridis which was the subspecies from Western Victoria and adjacent parts of South Australia are both now called Ctenotus taeniatus
+Ctenotus brooksi iridis which was the subspecies from Western Victoria and adjacent parts of South Australia are now all classed as the Eyrean Ctenotus (Ctenotus taeniatus)

-Note that this species Ctenotus taeniatus is often called a "Ribbon Ctenotus"which is not a suitable name for this species.
+Note that the Eyrean Ctenotus (Ctenotus taeniatus) is often called a "Ribbon Ctenotus"which is not a suitable name for that species.